panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 stack.pop(); // => 5

 stack.items; // => [10]
+stack.items = [10, 100, 1000]; // Encapsulation broken!
 ```

-Anyone can modify items array directly because the above implementation exposes the `stack.items` property.
-That's a problem since it breaks the encapsulation of the stack: only `push()` and `pop()` methods should be public.
+The stack works as expected, but with one small problem.
+Anyone can modify items array directly because `stack.items` property is exposed.

+That's an issue since it breaks the encapsulation of the stack: normally only `push()` and `pop()` methods should be public, but `stack.items` shouldn't be accessible.

 Refactor the above stack implementation, using the concept of closure, such that there is no way to access `items` array outside of `createStack()` function scope: